xl3214/p8105_mtp_xl3214/p8105_midterm_xl3214.md

 ## Raw Data Overview and Report Goal

+The goal of this project is to analyze ZIP code-level population changes in New York City (NYC) using the USPS Change of Address (COA) dataset and ZIP code data.
+By employing data cleaning, tidying, merging, and exploratory data analysis (EDA) techniques, we aim to gain a comprehensive understanding of the trends and patterns in population changes across NYC’s boroughs and neighborhoods over a five-year period.
+Our objective is to identify neighborhoods and boroughs that have experienced significant population shifts, investigate data quality issues, and provide insights into potential demographic trends driving these changes.
+Through the project’s deliverables, we seek to contribute valuable insights into address change patterns, demographic dynamics, and the quality of the dataset, addressing its limitations and highlighting opportunities for further analysis and research.

 The raw USPS Change of Address NYC dataset has 5 variables and 11845 observations.
 The raw Zip Codes dataset has 7 variables and 324 observations.